India and the Rohingya

 Before analyzing India’s reticence over the persecution of the Rohingya, it is worth exploring why India’s silence is unusual in the first place.
 The answer lies in India’s long history of sheltering migrants escaping political and religious persecution across the subcontinent.
 The Partition of India in 1947 forced a bloody and traumatic migration of over 7 million people arriving as refugees from the newly formed states of East Pakistan (now Bangladesh) and West Pakistan (now Pakistan) into the independent state of India.
 Even in the 1950s, newly independent India provided aid and resettlement opportunities, albeit imperfectly, to many who had crossed the eastern and western borders.
 Additionally, the Indian government has been providing asylum to Tibetan refugees since 1959, as well as issuing passports and subsidizing education for Indian-born Tibetans.
 Furthermore, India has assisted refugees of the 1971 Bangladesh Liberation war, Tamil Sri Lankans, and Hindus and Sikhs escaping second-class citizenship in Afghanistan and Pakistan, who, under Indian law, are defined as ‘foreigners.’

 Today, India hosts over 200,000 refugees, each of whose asylum claims are decided on a case-by-case basis by the UNHCR office in New Delhi.
-Among the 200,000 individuals, 56,000 are Rohingya refugees, of whom only 21,049 are registered with the UNHCR.
+Among the 200,000 individuals, 17,880 are registered as Rohingya from Myanmar, though there are thought to be as many as 40,000 such refugees in India.
 Despite not being party to the 1951 United Nations Convention nor the 1967 Protocol on the Status of Refugees, according to the UNHCR, the Government of India “in general respects the principle of non-refoulement (protection against return to a country where a person has reason to fear persecution) for holders of UNHCR documentation.”
 However, as a result of India’s unsigned status, refugees are protected under Indian law on an ad hoc basis.
 It is clear even in the absence of international mechanisms, India often protects and assists refugees, but this courtesy has not been extended to the Rohingya.

 The State of Rohingya in India